 Login to multiple computers at once

-How a login to multiple computers at once works?A cluster of access points is a set of computers on which the Windows sessions are synchronized by Evidian Authentication Manager.
-Operations that a user performs on the Windows session (opening, closing, locking, unlocking) of a computer that belongs to the cluster are automatically and simultaneously performed on all the other computers that form the cluster, as illustrated in the following figures.
-When a user performs an operation (opening, closing, locking, unlocking) on a computer, this computer becomes the master computer and periodically informs the slave computers of the operation performed.
-This allows the management of slave computer behaviors.
+A cluster is a set of computers on which the Windows sessions are synchronized by Evidian Authentication Manager.
+Operations that a user performs on the Windows session (opening, closing, locking, unlocking) are automatically and simultaneously performed on all computers of the cluster, as illustrated in the figure.
+When a user performs an operation (opening, closing, locking, unlocking) on a computer, this computer becomes the master and periodically informs the slaves so that they can reproduce the operation.

 When a user opens a session on a computer of the cluster, all the sessions of other computers of the cluster open with the same user account.

-- If a slave computer restarts, and if the last operation performed on the master computer is a session opening, a session will be opened on this slave computer as soon as it is available.
+- If a slave computer restarts, and if the last operation performed on the master is a session opening, a session will be opened on this slave computer as soon as it is available.

 - When a computer is locked, all the other computers are locked according to their defined lock mode.